anuragxel/salt/README.md

 ## Contributing

-We welcome contributions to SALT!
-Please follow these guidelines to ensure that your contributions can be reviewed and merged.
+Follow these guidelines to ensure that your contributions can be reviewed and merged.
+Need a lot of help in making the UI better.

 If you have found a bug or have an idea for an improvement or new feature, please create an issue on GitHub.
 Before creating a new issue, please search existing issues to see if your issue has already been reported.

 When creating an issue, please include as much detail as possible, including steps to reproduce the issue if applicable.

 Create a pull request (PR) to the original repository.
-Please use black linter when making code changes.
+Please use black formatter when making code changes.

 ## License